kanu-cast/mybrand-api/README.md

-# Express NodeJs Typescript REST API
+# MY BRAND REST API built with Express NodeJs Typescript and MongoDB

 ### A fully functional REST API written in NodeJs Express and Typescript